WhoCares258/langGragh-email-spam/README.md

 - Improving the classification task through Langfuse testing (or other framework)
 - Deployment for clean usage and interaction

-Main skills displayed so far: Python, API integration, LangGraph
+Main skills displayed so far: Python, API integration, LangGraph Workflow creation